Safeguarding our Animals, Safeguarding our Reputation

 Changes to live animal export rules

-The provisions will give MPI’s Director-General more powers to:
+The provisions give MPI’s Director-General more powers to:

-- require reports on the welfare of animals during their journey and for up to 30 days after their arrival in the importing country, and
+- require reports on the welfare of animals during their journey and for up to 30 days after their arrival in the importing country

 - take that information into account when considering future export approvals.

-In addition, the current regime under the Customs Export Prohibition (Livestock for Slaughter) Order 2013 will be moved to regulations under the Animal Welfare Act.
-The Animal Welfare (export of Livestock for Slaughter) Regulations 2016 will come into force on 21 December 2016.
+In addition, the current regime under the Customs Export Prohibition (Livestock for Slaughter) Order 2013 was moved to regulations under the Animal Welfare Act.
+The Animal Welfare (Export of Livestock for Slaughter) Regulations 2016 came into force on 21 December 2016.

 Focus on people not meeting the minimum standards